-There was an increase in the enrolment of students registered with CIC to a record high of 1007 students.
-The increase was mainly due to the introduction of diploma programmes and the increase in students for other programs that are offered by CIC.
+There was an increase in the enrolment of students registered with CIC to record high of 1058 students.
+The increase was mainly due to high intake from the Diploma in Airline Services and the increase in students for other programs that are offered by CIC.